UnisonUI/UnisonUI/README.md

   }

-  // Configuration for the kubernetes provider
+  // Configuration for the Kubernetes provider
   // More information about how this provider works in the Kubernetes provider section provider.kubernetes {
     polling-interval = "1 minute" // Interval between each polling